Chuck Surack

-Chuck Surack is an American entrepreneur, businessman, philanthropist, and musician, best known as the founder of Sweetwater Sound, a leading retailer of musical instruments and professional audio equipment.
+Chuck Surack is an American entrepreneur, philanthropist and musician, best known as the founder of Sweetwater Sound, one of the world's largest retailers of musical instruments and professional audio equipment.

 Biography

 Early life

 Surack was born in Waverly, Ohio, his family later relocating to Fort Wayne, Indiana.
 Surack was active in the Boy Scouts, and attended Wayne High School, where he played saxophone in the school's marching band.
 Following high school, Surack toured with a band as a saxophone player and keyboardist.
-In 1979 Surack decided to stop touring, and returned to his hometown of Fort Wayne, where he has continued to work as a musician to the present day, playing saxophone and keyboard as part of two bands, Prime Time and the Sweetwater All Stars.
-Upon settling back in Fort Wayne in 1979, Surack created a mobile 4-track recording studio within his Volkswagen Bus.
+In 1979 Surack decided to stop touring, and returned to his hometown of Fort Wayne, where he has continued to work as a musician, playing saxophone and keyboard as part of two bands, Prime Time and the Sweetwater All Stars.
+He also created a mobile 4-track recording studio in his Volkswagen Bus.

 Career

 Sweetwater Sound

-Surack later established a recording studio in his home and named it Sweetwater Sound.
+Surack soon established a recording studio in his home and named it Sweetwater Sound.
 In 1985, he purchased a Kurzweil K250 keyboard for use in the studio and commissioned an engineer to reverse engineer it in order to develop and use sounds of his own design, establishing Surack as an expert within the K250 community.
 Sweetwater Sound was eventually selling K250 sound libraries and became established as a Kurzweil K250 reseller.
 Being part of the small professional K250 community allowed Surack to develop relationships and work with artists such as Kenny Rogers and Stevie Wonder.
 Sweetwater began selling more and more pro audio equipment, and eventually Sweetwater's retail business surpassed its recording studio business.
 By 2016, Sweetwater had become the largest online retailer of music instruments and equipment in the U.S. Surack remains Founder and Chairman of Sweetwater Sound, with John Hopkins taking over as CEO in July 2021.

-Sweet Family of Companies
+Surack Enterprises

-Beginning in 2010, Surack acquired and founded several other businesses, which have come to be referred to as the Sweet Family of Companies.
+Beginning in 2010, Surack acquired and founded several other businesses, which came to be referred to as the Sweet Family of Companies and later became subsidiaries of Surack Enterprises.